unitaryfund/unitary.fund/src/content/blog/2025_fosdem.md

 **After five years, the Quantum Computing devroom returns to FOSDEM.**

-FOSDEM (Free and Open Source Software Developers' European Meeting) the largest gathering about open source software in Europe and will take place on the weekend of 1-2 February 2025 at the ULB (Université libre de Bruxelles) Solboch Campus in Brussels, Belgium.
+FOSDEM (Free and Open Source Software Developers' European Meeting) is the largest gathering about open source software in Europe.
+This year's iteration is scheduled on the weekend of 1-2 February 2025 at the ULB (Université libre de Bruxelles) Solboch Campus in Brussels, Belgium.
 It's a free-to-attend event, and if you are in the area, you don't want to miss it!

 For the first time since 2020, FOSDEM will feature a Quantum Computing devroom, which is slotted for the second half of Sunday 2 February 2025.
 We will be in room [K.4.401](https://fosdem.org/2025/schedule/room/k4401/).